 The best gas string trimmer for your yard will depend on several important factors, like cutting width and engine type.
 This guide details some of these important factors and highlights what features would be most beneficial for trimming your yard.
 Also, the following list includes some of the best gas string trimmer tools available.

-- RUNNER-UP: Craftsman 30cc 4-Cycle Straight String Trimmer
+- BEST OVERALL: Craftsman 30cc 4-Cycle Straight String Trimmer

 - BEST BANG FOR THE BUCK: Remington 25cc 2-Cycle Curved Shaft String Trimmer